snaylix/House-prices-prediction/README.md

 We got 1460 sale prices with a mean of roughly 181K and a median of 163K.
 It is positively skewed.
 The maximum value is 755K and the minimum value is 35K.
 With a σ of 79K the values are fairly volatile.
 Lower and upper percentile are 130K and 755K respectively.

+### Imputation
+There's effectively only one missing value in the Electrical column, the rest is can be relabeled according to the documentation.
+I chose to fill the missing value with the mode (SBrkr    Standard Circuit Breakers & Romex).

 ### Correlations
 ![Alt text](plots/corr_heatmap.png?raw=true "Correlation heatmap")